Fascia: Visceral

 Visceral fascia is less extensible than superficial fascia.
-Due to its suspensory role of the organs, it needs to maintain its tone rather consistently.
+Due to its suspensory role for the organs, it needs to maintain its tone rather consistently.
 If it is too lax, it contributes to organ prolapse, yet if it is hypertonic, it restricts proper organ motility.

-Deep fascia
+Deep

-Deep fascia is a layer of dense fibrous connective tissue which surrounds individual muscles, and also divides groups of muscles into fascial compartments.
+Deep fascia is a layer of dense fibrous connective tissue which surrounds individual muscles and divides groups of muscles into fascial compartments.
 This fascia has a high density of elastin fibre that determines its extensibility or resilience.
 Deep fascia was originally considered to be essentially avascular but later investigations have confirmed a rich presence of thin blood vessels.
 Deep fascia is also richly supplied with sensory receptors.
+Histologically, fascia is composed predominantly of type I collagen fibers with variable amounts of elastin, which together determine tensile strength and extensibility.
+Fibroblasts are the principal resident cells, and fascial tissue contains vascular elements (particularly in deep fascia), immune cells such as macrophages and mast cells, and a dense array of sensory nerve endings; these features enable fascia to participate in repair, inflammation, and nociception.
 Examples of deep fascia are fascia lata, fascia cruris, brachial fascia, plantar fascia, thoracolumbar fascia and Buck's fascia.